 Creates an instance and begins preparing it to begin serving.
 The returned long-running operation can be used to track the progress of preparing the new instance.
 The instance name is assigned by the caller.
 If the named instance already exists, CreateInstance returns ALREADY_EXISTS.
 Immediately upon completion of this request: * The instance is readable via the API, with all requested attributes but no allocated resources.
 Its state is CREATING.
 Until completion of the returned operation: * Cancelling the operation renders the instance immediately unreadable via the API. * The instance can be deleted. * All other attempts to modify the instance are rejected.
 Upon completion of the returned operation: * Billing for all successfully-allocated resources begins (some types may have lower than the requested levels). * Databases can be created in the instance. * The instance’s allocated resource levels are readable via the API. * The instance’s state becomes READY.
 The returned long-running operation will have a name of the format /operations/ and can be used to track creation of the instance.
 The metadata field type is CreateInstanceMetadata.
 The response field type is Instance, if successful.

-ChangeQuorum is strictly restricted to databases that use dual region instance configurations.
-Initiates a background operation to change quorum a database from dual-region mode to single-region mode and vice versa.
-The returned long-running operation will have a name of the format projects//instances//databases//operations/ and can be used to track execution of the ChangeQuorum.
+ChangeQuorum is strictly restricted to databases that use dual-region instance configurations.
+Initiates a background operation to change the quorum of a database from dual-region mode to single-region mode or vice versa.
+The returned long-running operation has a name of the format projects//instances//databases//operations/ and can be used to track execution of the ChangeQuorum.
 The metadata field type is ChangeQuorumMetadata.
 Authorization requires spanner.databases.changequorum permission on the resource database.

 Drops (aka deletes) a Cloud Spanner database.
 Completed backups for the database will be retained according to their expire_time.
 Note: Cloud Spanner might continue to accept requests for a few seconds after the database has been deleted.